The Benefits of Selenium for Treating Cancer

 - Had the same amount of diarrhea as other groups

-In addition to helping those with chemotherapy, selenium helps slow the progression of cancer, as well as prevents the onset of it.
-There are so many great benefits to taking 200 mcg of selenium, that it should be part of our daily routine.
-If you do have cancer, then you should begin discussing with your doctor the benefits of taking selenium, especially if you will be treated with chemotherapy.
+Not only does it help those with chemotherapy, but it also slows the progression of cancer and assists in the prevention of it.
+There are so many great benefits to taking 200 mcg of selenium that it should be part of our daily routine.
+If you do have cancer, then you should begin discussing with your doctor the benefits of taking selenium, especially if you will have chemotherapy.

 This article is for informational purposes only.
 Please consult a licensed healthcare professional for the best and safest treatment for your specific situation.